oaregithub/oare_mono/README.md

 ### Receive Assignment from Team Lead

 Project assignments are all stored in the "Issues" tab on this Github repository.
-We create an issue for bugs, new features, small tweaks, and any other task that will require changes to the code.
+We create issues for bugs, new features, small tweaks, and any other task that will require changes to the code.
 Most of the issues have yet to be assigned, but serve as storage for future assignments.

 For each coding assignment that you receive, you will be assigned an issue on Github.
 You can easily filter the issues list by "Assignee" to see all the issues that have been assigned to you.
 The team lead will try to spec out the issue well so that it contains all the details that you need to know to complete the task.
 Of course, if you have any questions, let us know and we will be happy to help!